AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 * [Configure Adobe I/O](../../integrating/using/d365-acs-configure-adobe-io.md)
 * [Map Campaign custom resources and Microsoft Dynamics 365 custom entities](../../integrating/using/d365-acs-notices-and-recommendations.md)

-## Key steps to configure the self-service integration app
+## Key steps to configure the self-service integration app {#self-service-app-configuration-steps}

 You can then start with the integration tool.
 Follow the steps blow: